 stipend.
 Stipends will be set year-to-year by the General Manager and approved by the Board of Directors.

 All apprentices are covered by workers compensation and covered (with certain legal limitations) for all work-related injuries.

-All apprentices will be eligible to purchase state-subsidized insurance through Commonwealth Care.
-This is not provided by BFCT, inc. Apprentices may elect to keep their current insurance, and be compensated $100/mo towards their existing premiums.
+All apprentices will be eligible to purchase insurance through the Mass Health Connector.
+Apprentices may elect to keep their current insurance.
+In either case, they will be compensated $100/mo towards health insurance premiums.

 Lunch at the Farmhouse